-A novel feature of the implementation of Dynamic Functions is the way in which tail calls are optimised.
+A novel feature of the implementation of dfns is the way in which tail calls are optimised.

-When a Dynamic Function calls a sub-function, the result of the call may or may not be modified by the calling function before being returned.
+When a dfn calls a sub-function, the result of the call may or may not be modified by the calling function before being returned.
 A call where the result is passed back immediately without modification is termed a tail call.

-For example in the following, the first call on function fact is a tail call because the result of fact is the result of the whole expression, whereas the second call isn't because the result is subsequently multiplied by ω .
+For example in the following, the first call on function fact is a tail call because the result of fact is the result of the whole expression, whereas the second call isn't because the result is subsequently multiplied by $\omega$ .

-(α×ω)fact ω-1 A Tail call on fact ω×fact ω-1 Α Embedded call . on fact.
+''' (\alpha \times \omega) fact \omega - 1 A Tail call on fact. \omega \times fact \omega - 1 A Embedded call on fact. '''

-Tail calls occur frequently in Dynamic Functions, and the interpreter optimises them by re-using the current stack frame instead of creating a new one.
+Tail calls occur frequently in dfns, and the interpreter optimises them by re-using the current stack frame instead of creating a new one.
 This gives a significant saving in both time and workspace usage.
 It is easy to check whether a call is a tail call by tracing it.
 An embedded call will pop up a new trace window for the called function, whereas a tail call will re-use the current one.

 Using tail calls can improve code performance considerably, although at first the technique might appear obscure.
 A simple way to think of a tail call is as a branch with arguments.
-The tail call, in effect, branches to the first line of the function after installing new values for ω and α .
+The tail call, in effect, branches to the first line of the function after installing new values for $\omega$ and $\alpha$ .